systemetric/shepherd/sheepsrc/docs/batteries.md

 :::warning

 Do **NOT**, under any circumstances, bypass or replace the fuse.
 If the fuse has blown then the power board has failed and **must** be replaced for safe operation.
-If you suspect the fuse has blown then please contact <mailto:robotics@hrsfc.ac.uk> straight away.
+If you suspect the fuse has blown then please contact [robotics@hrsfc.ac.uk](mailto:robotics@hrsfc.ac.uk) straight away.

 :::